Everything You Need to Know About Using Car Seats in Airplanes:

 What are the best travel car seats?

-If baby is still little, so long as their infant car seat carrier can be installed without a base, you’re good.
+You need an FAA-Approved car seat.
+If baby is still little, and their infant car seat carrier can be installed without a base, you’re good.
 However, things get a bit more complicated once you move up to a convertible car seat.
 Many complain that their convertible car seat is just too heavy/bulky/difficult to install to travel with.
 If that’s the case it might be worth it to purchase an additional seat for use just to travel.
 We did this and found it handy to have a second car seat in Grandma’s car.

 Here are a couple of convertible car seats that are lightweight, inexpensive, and easy to travel with: